Barbara Arneil: Career

 Following her PhD, Arneil moved to North America and joined the faculty in the Department of Political Science at the University of British Columbia.
 In 1996, she published her thesis in a book entitled John Locke and America: the defence of English colonialism.
 A few years later, she published her second book Politics and feminism.
 In 2013, Arneil was named a senior recipient of UBC's Killam Research Prize in recognition of her "outstanding research and scholarly contributions."
 From 2016 to 2019, Arneil served as Department Head of the Political Science Department at UBC.

 In 2017, Arneil published Domestic Colonies: The Turn Inward to Colony which received numerous awards.
 It received the 2018 American Political Science Association David Easton Award for being "a book that broadens the horizons of contemporary political science by engaging issues of philosophical significance in political life through any of a variety of approaches in the social sciences and humanities."
 It also won the 2018 C.B.
 Macpherson Prize in Political Theory from the Canadian Political Science Association.
 In 2022, Arneil's scholarly work was recognized with an election to be a Fellow of the Royal Society of Canada.

+She was appointed to the Order of Canada in June 2023.